Common Highly Dangerous Snakes of South Africa

 They are so dangerous because they do not move out of human’s way.
 They also have very long fangs and inject their venom deeply.
 Their venom is cytotoxic and haemotoxic.
 It causes severe pain and swelling in the bitten limb, haemorrhages and nausea.
 Death is often from secondary effects caused by the swelling such as kidney failure.
 One of the effects of the venom is that it causes the flesh near the bite to die and fall away.

 If someone is bitten by a Puff Adder, call for medical help immediately.
 Apply a bandage starting at the bite site and working up the limb.
 Do not apply a tight bandage or tourniquet.
-A lightly applied bandage may help stop the spread of the poison.
-Keep the limb lower than the victim’s heart.
+A lightly applied bandage may help stop the spread of the venom.
+Keep the limb lower than the victim's heart.
 Do not remove the bandage until the anti-venom has started to take effect.

 Cape Cobra (Naja nivea)